Make the most of your Full Text Collections and database subscriptions. Thomson Reuters Links.

 If you are using using Ex Libris (SFX) or OCLC Openly Informatics (1Cate) you can select image-based linking.

 Links can also be enabled to your library's online public access catalog (OPAC).
 Your customized OPAC query can easily be integrated into your account—using ISSN or title.

 To activate OPAC links, create an eTicket.
 For OPAC links, provide the link gateway URL for your OPAC utility.

 You can provide direct access to links to specific Web of Science™ Core Collection records information which users can use to feed your institutional repository.
 Inbound open URL links to Web of Science Core Collection provide static records from 1945-2008, related records, citing articles, and JCR trend graph results.
 Get more information on how to use the Thomson Reuters Open URL links resolver.

 Some Links are already created for you.

-As a part of your Web of Knowledge access, some full text links are automatically set up for you, as long as you subscribe to that collection.
+As a part of your Web of Science subscription, some full text links are automatically set up for you, as long as you subscribe to that collection.